-\textbf{Surprise LLM output facilitates new ideas.} At times, \system surprised participants with a design that they had never thought of.
-Participants tended to value such surprises as they could spur new ideas.
-For example, EP8 once prompted the LLM to generate a design in Activity 2 where the clouds wiggle, whereas the LLM generated animations to the rocket as well.
-Although it was different from what EP8 has asked for, she ended up liking the animation and built subsequent designs on top of it.
-The generated output itself can seed future prompting; participant EP1, who is new to animations, shared, ``I'm reacting to what I see as its output and then adjusting on my end...in some ways, it's informing and giving me ideas for what to explore next.''
-Similarly, EP3 summarized her experience with the unexpected designs \system generated: ``Even if it doesn't come out the way you want it to, it's showing you another path that you can take...
-I think it's helpful to just come up with some other creative solutions.''
-For those more experienced in designing animations, \system could offer them new directions for technical implementation of animation effects, potentially broadening their animation skills.
-For instance, when EP7 prompted the LLM to create animation on the flame of the rocket as the rocket launches, the LLM generated code that stretched the flame vertically, which was not what he had in mind: ``I thought I’d have to morph the flame to get something like this effect...
-I was like, `Oh, this isn't bad either.'
+\\ Participants found \system useful for helping them brainstorm directions for animations, both because of unexpected design it generated along with the use of the multiple variants feature.
+At times, \system surprised participants with a design they had never thought of, which spurred new ideas: ``Even if it doesn't come out the way you want it to, it's showing you another path that you can take...
+I think it's helpful to just come up with some other creative solutions'' (EP3). \system could also offer new directions for technical implementation.
+For instance, when EP7 prompted the LLM to animate the flame of the rocket as it launches, the system returned a vertically scaling effect that surprised him: ``I thought I’d have to morph the flame to get something like this effect...I was like, `Oh, this isn't bad either.'
 It's basically like another person suggesting something for me to try.''

-\textbf{LLMs for generating design variations.} The other approach was to explicitly ask the LLM to generate multiple designs, such as ``generate 3 designs where the cloud wiggle.''
-A total of 9 out of the $13$ participants prompted the LLM to generate multiple designs.
-Participants thought the option to have the LLM generate multiple designs at once was helpful for brainstorming and comparing ideas: ``It was nice to kind of see the different possibilities and then feel like I could choose among them which one was more closely aligned with'' (EP1).
+A total of 9 out of the $13$ participants also explored ideas by explicitly ask the LLM to generate multiple designs.
+This design feature helped users brainstorm and compare ideas: ``It was nice to see the different possibilities and then feel like I could choose among them which one was more closely aligned'' (EP1).